nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Unmark question**

-1. User requests to list questions
+1. User requests to list questions.
-2. SETA shows list of questions
+2. SETA shows list of questions.
-3. User requests to mark a specific question as unimportant
+3. User requests to mark a specific question as unimportant.
-4. SETA marks the question as unimportant
+4. SETA marks the question as unimportant.

    Use case ends.